PixelTortoise/yt-vid-downloader/README.md

 After running it will let you know if things went smoothly, and if it did then all the videos should showup in the newly generated "output" folder

-Since I compiled it using py2exe (https://github.com/brentvollebregt/auto-py-to-exe), in theory it should not require any module installation, or even python installation
+Since I compiled it using py2exe (https://github.com/brentvollebregt/auto-py-to-exe), no python or pytube installation is required

 # Special thanks